 Montezuma Wetlands Restoration Project

 This privately owned and operated project located at the eastern edge of the Suisun Marsh will restore nearly 2,000 acres of tidal and seasonal wetlands on historical tidal marsh land that was diked and drained for agricultural use more than 100 years ago.
-Since opening in December 2003, Montezuma has received approximately 7 mcy of dredged material, 3 mcy of which came from the Oakland Harbor Deepening Project, distributed over 350 acres of the 600-acre Phase I portion of the site.
+Since opening in December 2003 and through 2019, Montezuma has received approximately 8 mcy of dredged material out of a total of 17.5 mcy available.
+A substantial portion of dredged sediment, 3 mcy, came from the Oakland Harbor Deepening Project.
 This project is unique because some of its dredged material placement cells are designed and constructed to contain sediment that is slightly more chemically challenged than the cleanest Bay sediment that is typically used in tidal marsh restoration projects.
 This type of sediment is called “foundation” or “noncover” material to differentiate it from “surface” or “cover” material.
 Up to 20% of the dredged material delivered to the project may be foundation material.
 The Water Board’s permit requires that foundation material must be covered by, at a minimum, three feet of surface/cover quality sediment and be isolated surface-water bodies and constructed channels by at least 200 lateral feet of surface sediment.
 Acceptance of foundation material allows beneficial reuse of sediment that would otherwise be permanently lost from the Bay system via disposal at SF-DODS or upland sites.